 That makes the policy of allowing people to bring their own beer even more insane, because the bar didn’t have liquor sales to fall back on.

 Those issues mean MT Bottle definitely needed some help from Jon Taffer and Bar Rescue.

-To recon the bar, Jon sent in two locals, Rick and Jim.
+To recon the bar and get some hands-on experience, Jon Taffer sent in two locals, Rick and Jim.

-The two are regulars and were greeted by the bartender by name.
+The two are regulars and were greeted by the bartender by name when they entered.

-One weird thing is that patrons can pay $5 to see the bartenders boobs, which is obviously stretching the rules a bit.
+Another weird thing we learn here is that patrons can pay $5 to see the bartenders boobs, which is obviously stretching the rules a bit.